-Ghana just like its neighboring countries is blessed with abundance of natural resources such as gold, silver, manganese, bauxite, timber, petroleum, fish, rubber, salt, limestone, industrial diamonds, etc. However, despite the abundance of natural resources, Ghana just like its neighboring countries is crippled by several economic and social issues such as poverty, hunger, corruption, illiteracy, poor governance, etc.
+Ghana, just like its neighboring countries, is blessed with abundance of natural resources such as gold, silver, manganese, bauxite, timber, petroleum, fish, rubber, salt, limestone, industrial diamonds, etc. However, despite the abundance of natural and human resources, Ghana just like its neighboring countries, is crippled by so many social, political, economic and developmental problems.

-The two decades of political stability in Ghana has helped the country a lot in almost all sectors of its economy.
-However, despite the significant improvement in agriculture and other sectors of the economy, Ghana like most African countries today continue to face so many developmental challenges.
-About 60 percent of the Ghanaian population are into Agriculture.
-Most farmers in Ghana like in most African countries today are subsistence farmers who grow crops and rear animals just to feed themselves and their families.
-However, lack of farming subsidies, poor farming practices, poor climatic conditions, etc. continue to keep millions of people in extreme poverty.
+About 60 percent of the Ghanaian population is into Agriculture.
+Most farmers in Ghana like in most other African countries today, are subsistence farmers who grow crops and rear animals just to feed themselves and their families.
+However, lack of farming subsidies, poor government regulations, poor market facilities, poor farming practices, poor climatic conditions in some areas, etc. continue to keep millions of people (especially rural farmers) in poverty and despair.

-The northern parts of Ghana unlike the rest of the country get very unpredictable levels of rainfall in a year which leaves the upper East, the upper west, and the Northern regions of Ghana mostly dry and dusty during most parts of the year which doesn't favor agriculture at all in most parts.
-Rainfall in the northern parts of Ghana is often unpredictable and causes floods which destroys the few crops and animals in the fields.
+The northern parts of Ghana, unlike the rest of the country, get very unpredictable levels of rainfall in a year.
+This leaves the upper East, the upper west, and the Northern region of the country mostly dry and dusty during much of the year.
+This doesn't favor agriculture at all in most parts.
+Rainfall in the northern parts of Ghana is unpredictable, sometimes causing unpredictable flooding in some areas.